redpandaathome/photo-organizer/README.md

 ***
 ## 2. Screenshots only!

-When you simply takes screenshots, it will save files as below
+When you simply take screenshots, it will save files as below
 > "Screen Shot 2021-08-16 at 8.43.41 PM"
 > "Screen Shot 2021-08-17 at 10.54.21 PM"
 > "Screen Shot 2021-08-17 at 10.54.35 PM"

 <br>
-Screenshot method will put each file into matching date folder
+The screenshot method will put each file into its matching date folder

 > first one -> folder "2021-08-16"
 > others -> folder "2021-08-17"